Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary: Spread the hyperbolicity

+\item In Step 2, we push the diffeomorphism $h$ along the foliation $\cG^{s, \iin}$ by the holonomy maps $H^{s, \iin}_{\sigma', \sigma}$ to obtain a diffeomorphism $\hat\psi \colon B \to B$, equal to the identity on a neighborhood of $l_1$ and $l_2$.
+This diffeomorphism naturally preserves the foliation $\cG^{u, \iin}$ (leaf-to-leaf) and the foliation $\cG^{s, \iin}$ (globally) on $B$.
 Moreover, the expansion of the composition $\foutin \circ \hat\psi$ in the direction $\cG^{u, \iin}$ on $B$ is essentially equal to the expansion of the composition of $\foutin \circ h$.
 Indeed, this is a consequence of the uniform bounds on the distortion and the derivative of the holonomy maps of the foliation $\cG^s$ between two leaves of $\cG^u$ from Lemmas ~\ref{lem: bounded distortion of the stable holonomy on entrance strip} and~\ref{lem: bounded derivative of the stable holonomy on exit strip}.
 We chose $h$ in order to compensate the contraction of these holonomy maps.
 Thus the composition $\foutin \circ \hat\psi$ expands by a factor $\lambda$ the direction tangent to $\cG^{u, \iin}$ on the strip $B$.
 The \diff{} thus constructed on $B$ satisfies all items of Lemma~\ref{lem: spread expansion strip}, except that its support is not a compact of the strip $B$ (Item~\ref{lem: spread strip; it: support}).

 \item Step 3 consists in \say{slowing down} the \diff{} $\hat\psi$ in order to obtain a \diff{} $\psi$ equal to the identity at the ends of $B$.
 This is where the parameters $\epsilon$ and $\delta$ come in. \begin{itemize} \item In order not to destroy what has been done previously we slow down by a leaf-to-leaf barycentric isotopy along $\cG^{u, \iin}$. \item The speed of the \say{slowing down} controls the perturbation of the foliation $\cG^{s, \iin}$, and will therefore be chosen according to the parameter $\epsilon$. \item If one end of $B$ is a periodic orbit $\cO_i$, we lose control on the expansion of the composition with $\foutin$ at the location of the slowdown.
 We make the slowing down in a neighborhood of the periodic orbit of size $\delta$.
 Otherwise, the ends of the strip $B$ accumulates on a compact leaf $\cQ_i$ of $\cL^\iin$, and we make the slowdown in a neighborhood of $\cQ_i$ small enough so that the \say{natural} expansion of $\foutin$ obtained by Proposition~\ref{prop: crossing map} compensates the contracting effects of the slowdown.
-This preserves the expansion of the composition by a factor $\lambda$ on this end. \end{itemize}
+This preserves the expansion of the composition by a factor $\lambda$ on this end. \end{itemize} \end{itemize}